Toilal/rebulk/README.rst

 Functional Patterns are based on the evaluation of a function.

-The function should have the same parameters as ``Rebulk.matches`` method, that is the input string, and must return both start index and end index of the ``Match`` object.
+The function should have the same parameters as ``Rebulk.matches`` method, that is the input string, and must return at least start index and end index of the ``Match`` object.

 .. code-block:: python